ErayEroglu/entrapeer_case/README.md

 ### API Endpoints

-- `/` - Returns a instruction message for using the API.
+- `/` - Returns an instruction message for using the API.
 - `/scraper` - Initiates the scraping process and returns the status of the operation.
 This endpoint returns the companies that are scraped from the query when it is finished.
 Additionally, it writes the result to company_details.json.
 You can reach the file with the following command:
 ```
  cat company_details.json
 ```
-If you having trouble to reach the file, look at the "Extra commands for eliminating the problems" section at the end.
+If you are having trouble reaching the file, look at the "Extra commands for eliminating the problems" section at the end.

   Important note: This endpoint contains both asynchronous and synchronous operations.
 Deciding which corporates to scrape and fetching them from the query are done synchronously since it takes a short time.
 Scraping tasks are executed asynchronously using Celery since it takes time.